crrobinson14/lambda-meta/README.md

         },
     },

 Note that if input validation fails, the `preprocess` and `process` functions are not called.
+Also, if inputs are defined, parameters are filtered by the field list.
+Inputs that are not defined are not carried through to the processing functions.

 ## Output Processing